 Cows everywhere can rejoice.
-These cauliflower steaks certainly aren’t a replacement for a real steak…they are even better!
+These cauliflower steaks certainly aren’t a replacement for a real steak…they are better!
 You can bite into these steaks and feel great knowing that no animals were harmed.
 For this recipe, I kept the seasonings on the steak very simple so that it acts as a blank slate and you can experiment more with the side dishes you serve with it.

 The side dish I created here is a quinoa pilaf with lots of kale and Brussels sprouts.
 Seasoned with whole grain mustard, this pilaf works beautifully with the simple flavors of the cauliflower.
 The addition of almonds gives it just a little bit of toasty crunch.